 To enhance child victim support in countries of origin and destination by developing pilot initiatives for child victims of trafficking support and sensitising service providers and child protection authorities to new forms of trafficking and improving coordination.

 Design of methodological tools and collection of data on the three forms of trafficking affecting the Roma minority in the countries of origin and destination.
-In the countries of origin, data collection will be conducted using participatory research methods with the active involvement of Roma researchers.
+In the countries of origin, data collection was conducted using participatory research methods with the active involvement of Roma researchers.

 Piloting two initiatives to enhance assistance to and reintegration of Roma child victims of trafficking in a country of origin (Bulgaria) and of destination (Austria).